hypernumbers/learn_elisp_the_hard_way/contents/why-did-I-write-this-book.rst

 I have not called the book *Learn eLisp The Hard Way* because this slightly hybrid formula would confuse that core brand.

-I occassionally have to dip into eLisp in the form of .emacs files which are executed on startup and are how you configure Emacs to do specific stuff for your particular requirements.
+I occasionally have to dip into eLisp in the form of .emacs files which are executed on startup and are how you configure Emacs to do specific stuff for your particular requirements.

 One of the reasons why the *Learn X The Hard Way* books work is that the format of forcing people to type in code is a great way to teach them how to read the syntax. eLisp still looks like line noise to me and I have been programming since the late 70s in languages as diverse as Fortran, VB, C++, Java, Perl, Python, PHP, Ruby and Erlang.
 Writing this book has been a good way to learn how to *read* eLisp for me, and I hope it will work for the readers.